The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Introduction

 \section{Introduction}

 The field of quantum machine learning (QML) lies at the intersection of quantum computing and classical machine learning (CML) \cite{schuld2015introduction}.
-As such, QML has inherited fundamental questions from both these fields, one critical question being generalisation.
+However, practical applications of QML are limited by the unavoidable presence of noise prevalent in the current Noisy Intermediate-Scale Quantum (NISQ) era \cite{preskill2018quantum}.
+Noise results in errors which degrade model performance and limit the practical implementation of QML models.

+In the context of model performance, robustness broadly refers to the ability of a machine learning model to maintain its predictive performance when subjected to perturbations, environmental changes or shifts in the underlying data distribution used to train a model \cite{freiesleben2023beyond}.
+Such perturbations may result from corrupted data, adversarial perturbations or measurement errors \cite{zhu2004class}.
+Since device noise associated with quantum hardware can affect the feature representation of data used by a QML model, which can degrade its performance, it is particularly important to understand the robustness of QML models to noise in the NISQ era \cite{zhu2004class, padro2026robustness,jin2026noise, bose2026systematic}.

+Generalisation and robustness have been shown to be distinct but closely related concepts \cite{kawaguchi2022robustness}.
+Generalisation describes the ability of a machine learning model to learn patterns from training data and successfully apply those patterns to previously unseen samples drawn from the same underlying data distribution. \citet{xu2012robustness} have demonstrated a theoretical connection between generalisation and robustness by showing that a learning algorithm must be robust to some degree in order to generalise effectively.
+This connection has also been shown via data-dependent analyses \cite{kawaguchi2022robustness}.
+This link suggests that quantities that successfully characterise the generalisation behaviour of a classifier may also provide insight into its robustness.